 There are very few regulations governing who can be an LLC organizer.
 Aside from states that mandate the organizer be over the age of 18, no real restrictions exist.
 In this case, it’s important to determine who should be your LLC organizer.
 The most common choices for an LLC organizer include:

 In most situations, the LLC organizer does not have any specific duties beyond the company’s formation, so there is no conflict of interest between their formation responsibilities and any other duties within the LLC.
+Other LLC titles are given to those managing the LLC.

 Legally speaking, you can name just about anyone as the organizer of your LLC, but practically speaking, it’s vital you choose someone who can be trusted to handle the responsibility of properly filing your LLC formation documents.
 Keep in mind that the LLC organizer does not have any liability if your business is improperly formed.